 Discussion

-The present evaluation demonstrates a clear advantage of farm managed Kamrupa chickens over field reared birds in growth, maturity and egg production traits.
+The present evaluation demonstrates a clear advantage of farm managed Kamrupa chickens over field reared birds in growth, maturity, and egg production traits.
 The magnitude of difference observed across traits indicates that while the genetic potential of the strain is strong.
-Its phenotypic expression is highly dependent on management environment.
+Its phenotypic expression is highly dependent on the management environment.
 Similar interactions between genotype and production environment have been widely reported in rural poultry systems.

 Body weight differences between the two systems widened progressively with age.
 Although day old weights were nearly identical.
 The divergence became evident by 5 weeks and remained substantial through 40 weeks.
 This pattern suggests that post-hatch nutrition and management.
 Rather than genetic variability are the primary drivers of growth differences.
 Comparable findings were reported by Niranjan et al. (2008), who noted that improved indigenous chicken varieties exhibit moderate early growth but respond strongly to enhanced feeding regimes.
 Likewise, studies on dual purpose rural poultry strains have shown that controlled feeding and biosecure.
 The housing significantly increase live weight and survivability (Singh et al., 2018).
 The heavier mature weights observed in the farm flock in the present study are consistent with these reports and emphasize the role of nutrient density and health management in expressing growth potential.